← Reference Deep-Dives Reference Deep-Dive · 10 min read

 How Often Should Product Teams Do Customer Research?

-The short answer: at least once per week per product team.
-Below that threshold, SaaS product teams accumulate research debt — a growing inventory of unvalidated assumptions that compound risk with every sprint.
-The longer answer depends on your company stage, team structure, and the pace of change in your market.
+The short answer: at least once per week per product team, with the specific intensity scaling by stage.
+Below the weekly threshold, SaaS product teams accumulate research debt — a growing inventory of unvalidated assumptions that compound risk with every sprint.
+The longer answer depends on your company stage, team structure, and the pace of change in your market, and the practical answer almost always lands between three and ten customer conversations per product team per week.

 Research debt works like technical debt.
-Each unvalidated assumption about user needs, competitive positioning, or workflow fit is a liability.
+Each unvalidated assumption about user needs, competitive positioning, or workflow fit is a small liability.
 Small debts are manageable.
 But in a SaaS company shipping weekly, assumptions accumulate fast.
 By the time a quarterly research study arrives, the team has made 10-12 sprints’ worth of decisions on unvalidated assumptions.
+The findings from the study confirm or contradict assumptions made weeks ago, by which point the engineering work is already done and the cost of reversal is high.

 The cost is not hypothetical.
 Studies of product development efficiency consistently show that 40-60% of features shipped by SaaS companies see low adoption.
 Each low-adoption feature represents wasted engineering time — sprints that could have produced customer value but instead produced shelf-ware.
 The root cause is usually not bad engineering or bad design.
-It is a lack of current customer evidence informing the prioritization decision.
+It is the absence of current customer evidence informing the prioritization decision at the moment the decision was made.

 Weekly research does not prevent all misprioritization.
-But it keeps the assumption inventory small enough that when you do get it wrong, you catch it fast and correct course within a sprint rather than a quarter.
+But it keeps the assumption inventory small enough that when you do get it wrong, you catch it inside a sprint rather than a quarter.
+The economic argument is the same as the argument for unit tests in engineering: the cost of catching the bug at write-time is roughly 1/100th the cost of catching it after the feature ships.
+Customer research is the same instrument for product decisions.

 Pre-product-market-fit (0-50 users)